tmmcguire/mockingbird-sql/README.md

   - sql: A string representation of the SQL query, with placeholders for parameters.
   - values: A list of arguments for the query.

+#### Oracle

+Conversion to Oracle SQL is handled by `oracle.Oracle` object.
+The methods are the same as MySQL above.